Zteve/container-specs/README.md

 # Specifications

-Various specifications in Z and other languages.
+Various specifications.
 See the subdirectories for details.